 Generally, most people with knee arthritis or meniscal tears develop pain from a flare of arthritis.
-However, knee pain in people with arthritis is sometimes secondary to bone breakdown or insufficiency fracture.
-This condition is often termed a subchondral insufficiency fracture but used to be referred to as osteonecrosis or SONK.
+However, knee pain in people with arthritis is sometimes secondary to bone breakdown or an insufficiency fracture.
+This condition is often termed a subchondral insufficiency fracture but was previously referred to as osteonecrosis or SONK.
 So, what is a subchondral insufficiency fracture of the knee, and why is it essential to diagnose this condition early?

 What is a subchondral insufficiency fracture of the knee?